Postgraduate Subject Descriptions

 ISIT937 - Information Technology Security and Risk Management

 Description: This subject aims to provide students with a deep understanding of the security, risk management and regulatory aspects of e-commerce facing businesses in the on-line business environment.
 Today most businesses compete in a global business environment; a sound business strategy that addresses these issues is essential.
 This subject covers key issues in e-commerce, including: security options, trusted authorities, secure payment systems for the Internet, the regulatory environment and Government policy; risk management and control.

 Description: This subject introduces students to research methodology.
 Topics include the purpose of research, formulating a research question, conducting a literature review and writing a research proposal.
 Students will gain an understanding of the different research methodologies, including quantitative and qualitative analysis.
 Students will learn how to design an appropriate research plan.
 Requirements for scholarly writing will also be discussed and the process of undertaking a research project will be analysed.
 The subject provides an introduction to the research process for students undertaking Honours and postgraduate research projects in the School of Information Technology and Computer Science.

 ISIT946 - Project and Change Management

 Description: This subject provides an introduction to, and overview of, the knowledge and skills required to successfully manage computer-based systems development projects within an organisational setting.
 Topics and issues considered include: Information Systems project management and its organisational context; inter-organisational arrangements for e-business including B2B and B2C frameworks, project management tools and techniques; feasibility study methods; resource estimation techniques; behaviour and management of Information Systems project groups; systems development environments for professionals and end-users; quality assurance; project and system evaluation.

-MARK901 - Internet Applications for Marketing
+MARK901 - Digital Marketing

 MARK917 - Business to Business Marketing